MediciHouse07/Learning_Records/economic_money_banking.md

 - debt to GDP lead to price miss allign
 - absorb the debt to a larger entity

+## 2-2

+2022/10/02

+- expand both side of balance shee is not a free launch
+- promise to pay gold, promise to pay currency, credit and security
+- consumer think of deposit as money
+- problem decompose, then treat each of element as factkey and prepare decisions correspondingly

+## 2-3 Lecture 2 Week 1 3/7

+2022/10/02

+- CB's balance sheet, that determines what they are allowed to do, for example, CB are not supposed to accept deposit directly
+- outside money is gold
+- inside money is some form of credit

 # Lecture Week5
 ## Lec 1 The world that Badgehot knew
 ### 1-1 Video